How to Improve Your School Playground While on a Budget

 5. Examine Available Space for the Play Area

 Look at how much space you have available in the playground.
 Don’t forget to include the space that gets freed up after removing old equipment.
 If you find you have a limited amount of space for new additions, don’t give up your playground improvement plans.
-You can find options for entire sets that fit both smaller spaces and budgets in the MaxPlay® line.
+By using independent events, you can add fun playground elements that don’t take up too much space.

 6. Create and Follow Improvement Phases